ninjatronic/ngFacebook/README.md

 ## Usage

-For usage instructions, please see the [http://ninjatronic.github.io/angular-facebook/](Github page) for this project.
+For usage instructions, please see the [Github page](http://ninjatronic.github.io/angular-facebook/) for this project.